-Anyone with basic knowledge of resistance training variables could design a workout program.
-However, understanding of functional anatomy and biomechanics is quite different.
-At this time, I am not going to review all concepts related to functional weight training.
-I will focus only on stabilization and resistance adaptation issues that are interrelated to each other.
+Anyone with basic knowledge of resistance training variables (loads, set, reps) could design a workout program.
+However, understanding of functional anatomy and movement biomechanics is quite different.
+At this time.

 You might think that if you lift regularly and increase the loads, you will get stronger.
 For the last 15 years, I have not seen a person who managed to improve strength with this approach.

-Stabilization is the body’s ability to provide dynamic support for all movements.
+Skeletal alignment is the body’s ability to provide dynamic stabilization and support for all the body’s movements.
 If you sit on a bench at a machine and perform isolated exercises your body is not trained to stabilize.
 The bench provides stabilization, and the body is not adapted to resistance.
-Also, arms and legs are not integrated to work with the body.
+Also, arms and legs are not integrated to work with the whole body.

-Research shows that if the body is improperly stabilized the strength is not achieved, and it may even weaken the body.
+Research shows that if the body is improperly aligned and stabilized the strength is not achieved, and it may even weaken the body.
 Spine and pelvis alignment are required to support the arms and legs during weight lifting movements.
-If training is performed without appropriate stability arms and legs become primary movers and strength improvement is compromised, and injuries can occur.
+If training is performed without appropriate alignment and stability, the arms and legs become primary movers and strength improvement is compromised, and injuries can occur.

-Many people think that the muscle enlargement occurs if resistance training is done consistently with a regular exercise program.
-However, the body will adapt only to resistance when stabilization is provided to engage proper joints and muscles in proper sequence.
+Many people think that the muscle size gain occurs if resistance training is done consistently with a regular exercise program.
+However, the body will adapt only to resistance when a correct alignment and stabilization is provided to engage proper joints and muscles in proper sequence.
 My experience of working with clients indicated that developing strength is not possible to achieve when the body is not properly aligned and stabilized.

 According to sports exercise science, your muscles can be strengthened in two ways: eccentrically or concentrically.
 Concentric exercises strengthen the muscle by contracting or shortening it; eccentric exercise strengthens the muscle by extending or lengthening it.